forax/java-guide/guide/chapter05-interface.md

 ```

+### Lambda
-Lambda: in case of the interface is itself an interface with only one abstract method,
+In case of the interface is itself an interface with only one abstract method,
 we calls that interface a functional interface, you have even a shorter syntax
 ```java
 Figure anotherFigure = () -> 4;